 As much as I loved the coffee mug candles and the jewelry holder; I’m in head-over-heels with my desk!
 That could be because now that we are doing some property management we really needed a functional workspace.
 And of course, I needed it to look good.
 Being on a tight budget, finding a cheap old desk and glamming it up seemed like the only option!

 I went to our local YMCA thrift store with my bestie, Shantel, and spotted this desk.
 I chose it because it wasn’t very smooth so I knew it would be easier to paint, and goodness knows I needed something fairly easy.
 It’s pretty heavy, so I decided to set up shop in our bonus room where I knew I would keep it permanently.
 (Please excuse brown paper and hot pink masking tape; I had to protect my pretty floors!)

 Next was choosing the paint color.
 I knew I wanted red and settled on Valspar Posh Red.
 First, I gave the desk a light sanding and then wiped off with a damp cloth.
 Then the paint!
 It took about 2 coats with some touch-ups.

 Once I was finished with the paint, I used an old rag to wipe on Martha Stewart Crafts Wood Stain in Espresso (found at Michael’s).
 Since I wasn’t sure what the stain was going to do on top of the red paint, I was careful to start off VERY lightly until I saw what it was going to do!
 The stain gave it the antique-y look I was going for.

 I love how it all turned out.
-Unfortunately if you ever visit my house you probably won’t be able to see it because poor desk sits in our laundry room and Matt’s “changing room” so needless to say the desk is the prettiest part of the room.
-Maybe one day it will have its’ own room, but for now it will just be seen in pictures!
+Unfortunately, if you ever visit my house you probably won’t be able to see it because the poor desk sits in our laundry room and Matt’s “changing room” so needless to say the desk is the prettiest part of the room.
+Maybe one day it will have its’ own room, but for now, it will just be seen in pictures!